Marwahaoudi/project-in-Transformers-BERT-ELMo-GPT/README.md

 - Task: Sentiment Analysis (Binary Classification: positive / negative)
 - Model Used: bert-base-uncased (via Hugging Face Transformers)
 #### Steps
-1.Tokenization
+1. Tokenization
 Loaded the pre-trained BERT tokenizer (bert-base-uncased) to convert raw text into input tokens.

-2.Dataset Preparation
+2. Dataset Preparation
 Built a custom PyTorch dataset for handling labeled input text data (sentiment labels).

-3.Model Architecture
+3. Model Architecture
 Used the output of the [CLS] token from BERT to feed into a fully connected layer for classification.

-4.Fine-tuning
+4. Fine-tuning
 Fine-tuned the model on labeled data using the Adam optimizer and a cross-entropy loss function.

-5.Evaluation
+5. Evaluation
 Tested the model on a small test dataset and evaluated the performance using:
     - Accuracy
     - Confusion Matrix